"Säckpipa"

 The Säckpipa is a simple mouth blown bagpipe with a single drone and a lovely, haunting sound.

-Demonstration of Säckpipa showing both D/G and E/A scale tunings
+Demonstration of Säckpipa, shows both the D/G and E/A scale tunings

 You may choose between playing in major or minor scales in the most popular keys of D/G or E/A.

-You may do finger vibrato on most notes with the middle finger of the right hand.
+You may perform finger vibrato for expression on most notes with the middle finger of the right hand.
 Vibrato depth is adjustable with the on-screen control.

 Touch the '?' icon at the lower left corner of the screen to show/hide the on-screen help and fingering chart.